 4. Give them some tough stuff to do

 Life in the twenty-first century is comfortable for most us.
 We’ve eradicated most of the hardship from life so that most kids in developed countries like Australia wake up on a winter morning with a full stomach, a warm house and the prospect of being driven to school.
-Nothing builds confidence like a deep appreciation for what you have and an understanding that you can put up with some hardship and discomfort so consider ways you can disrupt deep comfort levels.
+Nothing builds confidence like a deep appreciation for what you have and an understanding that you can put up with some hardship and discomfort.
+Consider ways you can disrupt deep comfort levels.
 Maybe they have to do some chores (make their lunch/their bed/feed a younger sibling) in the morning; maybe they should walk to school; maybe they can do without morning tea if they leave it at home.
-Maybe…… I’m sure you can think of your own ideas to help them feel familiar with discomfort.
+Think of your own ideas to help them feel familiar with discomfort.

 5. Make sure they do something that someone else relies on

 So what does your child do that someone else relies on?
-Does he feed the dog?
+Do they feed the dog?
 Empty the dishwasher?
-Help his sibling with homework?
+Help their sibling with homework?
 Assuming responsibility builds kids’ confidence.
 We often give responsibility to kids who we know can carry out the responsibilities without a hitch, not the kids who really need it as they sometimes struggle and won’t do it right.

 6. Give them psychological space

 Sometimes we know too much about our children’s lives.
 Most times we know if they had breakfast, who their friends are and how their day went at school.
 All this knowing may keep us in the loop with our kids, but it can also be suffocating for some children.
 Children benefit when they have some space from their parents’ attention and best intentions.
 Space gives them the chance to solve their problems in their own way and develop their own resourcefulness, which is a fantastic confidence-builder at any age.